Shark fin trading in Costa Rica: Demand

 In Hong Kong restaurants, where the market has traditionally been strong, Shark fin soup can fetch up to $100 a serving in the top restaurants.
-However, the demand from Hong Kong natives has reportedly dropped, but this has been more than balanced by an increase in demand from the Chinese mainland, fueled by its growing economy and increased wealth, as the economic growth of China has put this expensive delicacy within the reach of a growing middle class.
+However, the demand from Hong Kong natives has reportedly dropped, but this has been more than balanced by an increase in demand from mainland China, fueled by its growing economy and increased wealth, as the economic growth of China has put this expensive delicacy within the reach of a growing middle class.
 This increase in demand, combined with the importance of this top predator in the ocean, has the potential to significantly alter oceanic ecosystems.
 The high price of the soup means that it is often used as a way to impress guests or at celebrations.
 Shark fin is also incorrectly perceived by some as having high nutritional value, as well as cancer and osteoarthritis fighting abilities.
 Based on information gathered from the Hong Kong trade in fins, the market is estimated to be growing by 5% a year.
 In 1998, China imported a reported 4,240 tonnes of shark fins worth US$24.7 million, but Costa Rica competed with Japan, Spain, Singapore, Indonesia, Hong Kong, Vietnam, Norway, Ecuador, Peru and Fiji in providing for the Chinese market.
 In China, shark fins are increasingly being used in less extravagant items such as cakes, cookies, bread and even cat food.

 In the South Asian region, use of shark cartilage in preparing soups is considered a health tonic.
 Hong Kong imports it from North and South American countries, particularly for use in either a cooked format or to prepare boiled soup, as a health fad, by mixing it with herbal supplements.

 Another large demand for shark cartilage is for manufacture of "Shark Cartilage Powder" or pills as a cure for cancer.
 The anti cancer claims of such powders marketed in many parts of the world has been discounted by the US Food and Drug Administration and Federal Trade Commissions.
 In spite of such injunctions, the trade in this powder continues and the shark cartilage powder is still widely marketed as a cancer cure, stated to be selling at US$145 per gram.
 It is also stated that in Costa Rica, one single firm alone processed 235,000 sharks every month to manufacture cartilage pills.